francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

 - Enhanced ingestion modules to improve content extraction (e.g., OCR for scanned PDFs, better metadata extraction for images and videos)
 - Added indexing capabilities to support efficient search and retrieval as a foundation for adaptive learning
+- Adapted video ingestion to use `vosk` instead of `whisper` due to dependency issues, with instructions for model setup
+- Created `ResourceIngestor` to manage ingestion processes, resolving import errors
+- Updated `run.py` to handle resources directly in the `resources/` directory to address ingestion issues

 ## Success Criteria